VietAnhNguyen20/MobileAppInsights/README.md

 ## 1. Data preparation

-- The phone usage data is saved by Wellbeing (as in the Android): https://android.stackexchange.com/questions/230211/how-to-export-phone-usage-time-data-to-json-csv-sql-txt-raw-form
+- The phone usage data is saved by Wellbeing (as in the Android), however, this data is encrypted and couldn't be decrypted (violate some privacy laws). https://android.stackexchange.com/questions/230211/how-to-export-phone-usage-time-data-to-json-csv-sql-txt-raw-form

 - Currently, we have 2 choices: